poruvo/melodicon/README.md

 ### Menu
 ***
 #### 1) Convert a Word, Phrase, or String
 Converts a word, phrase, or string into solfege or notes.

 #### 2) Change Alphabet
-Change the alphabet index of the melodicon
+Change the alphabet index of the melodicon.
+(The default alphabet is Old Latin.)

 #### 3) Change Scale Tonic
 Change the scale tonic of the melodicon
+(The default scale tonic is B.)

 #### 4) Restore Defaults
 Return alphabet index and music scale to _'Old Latin'_ and _'B4'_ respectively.
 (This feature will be implemented after the scale/alphabet change features are both added)

 #### 5) Exit
 Exit the program
 ***